More eBooks for Libraries

 Why is that?

-Only two of the largest publishers - HarperCollins and Random House - will actually sell rights to libraries to lend digital books.
+Only three of the largest publishers - Hachette Book Group, HarperCollins, and Random House - will actually sell rights to libraries to lend digital books.
 That means that some of the most popular books and authors are simply unavailable for us to purchase and lend.

 Publishers Restrict eBooks

-Four publishers - Hachette Book Group, Macmillan, The Penguin Group and Simon & Schuster have decided not to allow libraries the rights to lend their books in digital format, believing that if people can get these books through libraries, the publishers will lose sales.
+Three publishers - Macmillan, The Penguin Group, and Simon & Schuster have decided not to allow libraries the rights to lend their books in digital format, believing that if people can get these books through libraries, the publishers will lose sales.

 Publishers are afraid of losing sales.
 One theory is that publishers assume that library patrons don't buy books.
 But, we know better!
 Library patrons love books.
 Love to borrow them, buy them, give them and re-read favorites over and over again.
 As digital books become more popular, this simple fact won't change.